Home » CHI 2026 Accessibility FAQ

 Will the conference be a smoke-free environment?

 The entire conference building is a no-smoking area.
+Information about dedicated outdoor smoking areas around the conference venue will be available in due course.

 Will there be loud music, strobe lighting, spotlights, or other strong sensory experiences?